fomoroller/repomax/documentation.md

 # Project Documentation

-This document provides an overview of the files and their functionalities in the Repomax application codebase.
+imThis document provides an overview of the files and their functionalities in the Repomax application codebase, located within the `/repomax/repomax/` directory, which follows a standard Xcode project structure.

-**Note:** There appear to be two potential locations for the application's source code within this workspace:
-1.  `/Sources/repomax/`: This follows the Swift Package Manager (SPM) structure, likely defined in `Package.swift`.
-2.  `/repomax/repomax/`: This follows a standard Xcode project structure and includes additional Xcode-specific files.

-It's important to identify which set of files is actively used for development.
-This documentation primarily describes the files found, noting differences where apparent.
-The files listed under `/repomax/repomax/` seem to represent the more complete Xcode project setup.

-## File Breakdown (Common & Xcode Project Files)
+## File Breakdown

-### `repomaxApp.swift` (Found in both `Sources/repomax` and `repomax/repomax`)
+### `repomaxApp.swift`
 - This is the main entry point of the application.
 - Sets up the main `WindowGroup` and the initial `ContentView`.
 - Manages the application's lifecycle and main window behavior.
 - Initializes and provides the `AppState` object to the environment.
 - Defines basic application commands, such as "New Project".

-### `ContentView.swift` (Found in both `Sources/repomax` and `repomax/repomax`)
+### `ContentView.swift`
 - Defines the main user interface layout of the application using a horizontal split view.
 - Contains the `SidebarView` (left pane) and the main content area (right pane).
 - Switches the main content area between `ApplyView` and `ComposeView` based on the selected tab managed by `AppState`.